A Holistic Framework of Gambling Harms & Recovery

 Gambling harm isn’t just about losing money.
 It can affect people’s health, relationships, and everyday functioning—and these harms are often deeply connected.
 To truly understand gambling harm, we need to look beyond isolated symptoms and consider how harms build, overlap, and shift over time – including the reduction or recovery from these harms.

-That’s the purpose of the GHSI’s holistic framework.
+That’s the purpose of the GHSI’s holistic frameworks.

 Seeing the full picture of harm - and recovery